Now that const_get supports "Foo::Bar" syntax, so should const_defined?.

 #3 Updated by Erik Michaels-Ober over 1 year ago

 I also noticed this inconsistency.
 It seems very odd to have different behavior for Module#const_get and Module#const_defined?.
 I hope it's possible to get this change into 2.0.0.
 It's been a while since I've written any C but I'd be happy to contribute failing specs if that would be helpful.

-#4 Updated by Ben Holley about 1 year ago
+#4 Updated by Ben Holley over 1 year ago

 I have been working on a patch, but I have some questions about expected behavior.

 In the case when the parent is missing, for example:

 # Foo is missing Object.const_defined?("Foo::Bar")